In a prior post, I briefly talked about what is known as the “American Rule.”

 The fact is that despite whatever problems there may be with the legal profession, the rule of law is ultimately what distinguishes civilization from anarchy, and it was probably a wise decision not to outlaw lawyers.

 In any case, perhaps thinking that it would dissuade litigation, Americans decided to require each litigant bear their own litigation costs.
-However, the good news for legal malpractice plaintiffs suing their attorneys is that a majority of state courts have either decided the American Rule does not apply to legal malpractice cases, or else these courts have simply carved out an exception.
+However, the good news for legal malpractice plaintiffs suing their attorneys is that some state courts have either decided the American Rule does not apply to legal malpractice cases, or else these courts have simply carved out an exception.
 (As of this writing, only one state in the union follows at least a modified version of the “English Rule” and that state is Alaska.)

 Part of the reason for this exception is the unique nature of a legal malpractice case.
 It involves how lawyers discharge their duties to their clients.
 Moreover, a plaintiff in a legal malpractice action has a unique responsibility not found any other type of case– proving a “case with a case.”
 That is, in “virtually every case, the injured plaintiff will be required to hire a second attorney to prosecute the malpractice action against the negligent attorney and will be required to pay that second attorney.”
 Shoemake v.
 Ferrer, 182 P.3d 992, 996-97 (Wash.
 Ct.
 App.
 2008), aff’d, 225 P.3d 990.